 Stresses interrelationships of oral/written communication; investigates concepts, skills and procedures for teaching literacy and using children's literature in grades 1-6.
+Offered every year.
+6 credits.
+Fieldwork: 20 hrs.

 ED 351 Principles of Curriculum and Evaluation in the Secondary School